Historic Downtown Wylie

 Historic downtown Wylie is still wide awake and ready for company.
 Ballard Avenue, Wylie’s “Main Street,” is home to vibrant shops, such as Shoemaker & Hardt, with its wide array of coffees and unique gifts; Rick’s Home Store, where hand-crafted wood and leather merchandise can be found; and family-owned Wylie Flower & Gifts, the oldest retail business in town, where the staff can handle everything from a small get-well bouquet to a full-scale wedding.

-You’re bound to see someone you know at one of downtown Wylie’s fine restaurants, such as Ballard Street Café and Grill, Bold BBQ Pit, and Villa Vinci.
-After dinner, visit 96° West Winery, named for Wylie’s longitudinal coordinate.
+You’re bound to see someone you know at one of downtown Wylie’s fine restaurants, such as Ballard Street Café, Bold BBQ Pit, Frankie's Casa, and Villa Vinci.
+After dinner, visit Landon Winery for a glass of locally made wine.

 And the historic Brown House, 301 N. Ballard, offers a glimpse back in time to the days when visitors drove a Model T or rode a horse to get downtown and see what was going on.